LeivisonDias/sketchwaresql/README.md

-To retrieve saved data, use the url below replacing "suakeysalva" with the given key. http://yourhost.com/getdata.php?key=yourkeysaved the system will return to url http://yourhost.com/result.php?result=yourkeysalva-yourvaluesaved, if the data is saved correctly in "seuvalue".
+To retrieve saved data, use the url below replacing "suakeysalva" with the given key. http://yourhost.com/getdata.php?key=yourkeysaved the system will return to url http://yourhost.com/result.php?result=yourkeysaved-yourvaluesaved, if the data is saved correctly in "yourvalue".

 Português